SNOMED-Documents/snomed-editorial-guide/lateralized-disorder-naming-conventions.md

 _Left interphalangeal thumb joint open traumatic dislocation_ should follow naming guidance of _Open traumatic dislocation of interphalangeal joint of left thumb_.

 _Left abscess of foot_ is an incorrect term; instead, this should read _Abscess of left foot_.

+With the addition of lateralized content in the International Release, the need for unspecified unilateral concepts is removed, as well as potentially dangerous, if used directly in a patient record.
+Unilateral concepts are not accepted.